SUNCOAST GEM & MINERAL SOCIETY, INC.

 Section 1:

-The general purpose of this Society, organized as a not for profit corporation, shall be to promote popular interest, education, and research in the earth sciences and lapidary arts with particular emphasis on the subjects of geology, mineralogy, paleontology, lapidary, and related subjects: to sponsor public exhibitions and shows, educational lectures, programs, work studies, technical demonstrations and field trips for study and collecting, all for the benefit of members and the general public; and to cooperate with other similar organizations.
+The general purpose of this Society, organized as a not-for-profit corporation, shall be to promote popular interest, education, and research in the earth sciences and lapidary arts with particular emphasis on the subjects of geology, mineralogy, paleontology, lapidary, and related subjects: to sponsor public exhibitions and shows, educational lectures programs, work studies, technical demonstrations and field trips for study and collecting, all for the benefit of members and the general public; and to cooperate with other similar organizations.
 This Society shall not engage in any activities which are not permitted by Section 501 (c) (3) of the Internal Revenue Code.

 Article III: Membership